paulHasselkuss/homebridge-atelier/README.md

 ## Usage
 The device running Homebridge needs to be connected directly to the Atelier device using an appropriate serial cable.
 The plugin communicates with the receiver using control sequences, see [docs.md](docs.md) for more information.

 Two accessories are exposed, a switch and a speaker.
 The switch allows to toggle the receiver on and off, and the speaker includes controls to toggle on/off, mute, and read the current volume.

-(Setting the volume is currently not supported due to technical difficulties.)
+Devices need to be manually added to HomeKit, even if HomeBridge has already been added.
+Check the log after activating and configuring this plugin.

 ## Configuration
 The easiest way to use this plugin is to use [homebridge-config-ui-x](https://github.com/homebridge/homebridge-config-ui-x).
 To configure manually, add the `AtelierRs232HomebridgePlugin` platform in your `config.json` file.
 Then, add the name and path for the devices to monitor: